lameman12/Zanel-AI-Assistant/availableactions.md

-# This List Displays all available actions Vanta can perform on your computer.
+# This List Displays all available actions Zanel can perform on your computer.
 <small>This list will be updated accordingly as more updates are released</small>

 * ram_usage: checks the current RAM usage (requires no confirmation)